Carmelite Brewer Christie: Later life

 In 1919, Carmelite and Thomas returned to the United States, where Thomas briefly became pastor at the Union Church in Palm Springs, California.
 After the couple's daughter Agnes, who had been suffering from ill health, committed suicide in December 1919, the couple's youngest daughter, Jean, went to Tarsus to help her mother prepare to return to the United States.
 They made their home in Eagle Rock, California among a large community of Armenians.
 Thomas died in 1921.
 In the last years of her life, Carmelite lived in Pasadena with her daughter Jean, who taught at Occidental College.

 Death and legacy

 Carmelite died on October 17, 1931, in Pasadena.
-She and Thomas are buried in Newton Cemetery (Massachusetts) in the American Missionary Board plot.

 The Minnesota Historical Society was given a trunk full of Christie family letters in 1965.
 The Christie family was asked to give or make copies of other letters and diaries for a permanent Christie collection.
 In 2016, the collection occupied over 20 cubic feet for Thomas & his family and about the same for his father and siblings.
 This collection includes Carmelite's continuous diary she kept from 1865 to 1931, giving important historical, first person accounts of the turbulent times of Turkey's history at the turn of the twentieth century through the First World War.